Synchronization Behaviors

 Examples:

-• Suppose you create an Activation in the Insert mode to synchronize data from your Warehouse with Intercom’s contact object; the object’s email field is the unique identifier.
-Now, suppose your business requirement changes and you need to update the contact object based on the external_id.
+• Suppose you create an Activation in the Insert mode to synchronize data from your Warehouse with the Salesforce Contact object; the object’s Email field is the unique identifier.
+Now, suppose your business requirement changes, and you need to update the Contact object based on ID.
 In that case, you need to change the synchronization mode to update existing records.
-To achieve this, you must PAUSE the existing Activation, and create a new Activation but in the Update mode.
+To achieve this, you must pause the existing Activation, and create a new Activation but in the Update mode.

-• Suppose you create an Activation in the Upsert mode to synchronize data from your Warehouse with Intercom’s contact object; the object’s id field is the unique identifier.
-Now, suppose the number of records in the contact object exceeds the allowed limit of records.
+• Suppose you create an Activation in the Upsert mode to synchronize data from your Warehouse with the Salesforce Contact object; the object’s ID field is the unique identifier.
+Now, suppose the number of records in the Contact object exceeds the allowed limit of records.
 In that case, you may want to change the synchronization mode to only update existing records.
-To achieve this, you must PAUSE the existing Activation, and create a new Activation with the same unique identifier but in the Update mode.
+To achieve this, you must pause the existing Activation, and create a new Activation with the same unique identifier but in the Update mode.

 Revision History